troessner/troessner.github.io/README.md

 - Goal setting both on a team level and on a department-wide scale
 - Strategic initiatives, e.g. career development, career ladder, technical and managerial initiatives across the engineering department
 - Team building on a high level
-- Increase team productivity and happiness
+- Boosting team productivity and happiness

 ## [What I am looking for in a company](#what-i-am-looking-for-in-a-company)